DHHS Publication No (ADM) 83-1273

 We provide a safe, caring, and confidential environment to discuss your problems.
 We guide you and your family based on our extensive professional experience to develop long term coping strategies; we do not offer a ‘quick fix’ for problems.
 We primarily rely on Cognitve Behavioral Therapy, a time tested, evidinced based, research supported, and scientifically validated method for changing thoughts, behaviors and feelings.

 The first step is to let someone know you want help.
-If you are considering making changes, contact the Arizona Behavioral Health Associates at (928) 774-7997 to set up a free, confidential appointment.
+If you are considering making changes, contact the Arizona Behavioral Health Associates at (928) 774-7997 to set up a free, confidential virtual visit to determine how we may best be of assistance.

 We accept all major credit and debit cards and offer a very limited number of sliding scale fees.
+We are out of network for most insurance, but do submit claims to all insurance for you.
 Appointments are available during normal business hours.
 Evening, Weekend, and Early Morning Appointments are sometimes available for established clients.
 Online and Virtual Appointments are also flexible to meet your needs.